 Experts believe that this is because the melanoma is often spotted later, so the cancer has had longer to develop, or because the conditions on the scalp allow the melanoma to spread because it’s rich in blood vessels and lymphatics.

 There are a variety of ways to help prevent scalp sunburn, including:

 We will go into more detail for these below.

 Yes, it works in the same way as other skin sun creams.
 It’s recommended that you choose one with an SPF of 15 at the very least and reapply every few hours (see the instructions on the back of your cream/spray).

 You need to protect your whole body, including your hairline and scalp, every day, not just on sunny days, so make sure you include the application of sun cream in your morning routine and remember to keep reapplying it during the day.

-If you’re going for a jog, wear a baseball cap, or if you’re going to be lounging by the pool on holiday, either a trilby or a bucket hat will work well – whatever type of hat suits your look!
-Some hats even come with a UV rating.
+If you’re going for a jog, wear a baseball cap, or if you’re going to be lounging by the pool on holiday, a trilby, bucket hat or wide-rimmed sun hat will work well – whatever type of hat suits your look!
+Some hats even come with a UV rating.6

 Handpicked content: How to stay safe and protected in the sun

 You can protect your hair by using shampoo and conditioner that contains a UV filter and by applying an after-sun hair mask.7

 It’s a good idea to try and get into the habit of getting a friend or loved one to comb through your hair, looking for any unusual spots on your scalp.